The Administration → Credentials area consists of three tabs:

 - Click Accept to create the token.

-To view and edit the details of a token, go to Administration → Data Management and select the API/OData tab.
-Learn more in the Data processes and feeds article.
+To view and edit the details of a token, go to Administration → Data Management and select the API & OData Feeds tab.
+Learn more in the API & OData feeds article.